martinandersson/nomagichttp/POA.md

 ### First action

 Add a post-action that blows up the HTTP exchange if response has a body and the request was `HEAD`.
-Headers applies to the fictious would-be response, including framing headers such as `Content-Length` and `Transfer-Encoding: chunked`.
+Headers applies to the fictitious would-be response, including framing headers such as `Content-Length` and `Transfer-Encoding: chunked`.
 So including a body would effectively kill framing within the connection.

   .